Does Trump have the authority to halt immigration?

-President Donald Trump cited both public health concerns and the economy as reasons for suspending immigration into the U.S. in his tweet Monday night announcing the move.
+WASHINGTON — President Donald Trump cited public health concerns and the economy as reasons to suspend immigration into the U.S. in his tweet Monday night announcing the move.

 "In light of the attack from the Invisible Enemy, as well as the need to protect the jobs of our GREAT American Citizens, I will be signing an Executive Order to temporarily suspend immigration into the United States!" he wrote.